A few years ago, New Orleans was the setting for the National Assn. of Home Builders’ national green building conference.

 1. The exterior of the charming turn-of-the-last-century cottage.
 The home is owned by a woman who bought it from her grandmother, so it’s been in the family a long time.
 After the levees failed in 2005, it was flooded with at least 5 feet of water and was nearly a teardown.

-2. Contractor Julie Groth, (pictured here), of Step by Step Construction, said this was the most damaged house she had ever worked on.
+2. Contractor Julie Groth, (pictured here), of Builder in Your Pocket, said this was the most damaged house she had ever worked on.
 Now that it has been restored, however, the house feels new, clean and healthy.
 Green features include paperless drywall to prevent mold growth in the humid climate, nontoxic paints, Energy Star appliances, a dual-flush toilet, an efficient heating and cooling system and kitchen counters made from heart pine salvaged from the framing of old buildings.

 3. The home includes a tankless water heater.
 Out back is a deck built by women in a construction class (titled Sophie the Riveter) that Julie teaches at Tulane University.